P-p-H-d/mlib/README.md

 to standard ISO C99 / C11.
 There is not a strict mapping as both the STL and M\*LIB have their exclusive containers:
 See [here](https://github.com/P-p-H-d/mlib/wiki/STL-to-M*LIB-mapping) for details.
-M\*LIB provides also addtional concurrent containers to design properly multi-threaded programs: shared register, communication queue, ...
+M\*LIB provides also additional concurrent containers to design properly multi-threaded programs: shared register, communication queue, ...

 M\*LIB is portable to any systems that support [ISO C99](https://en.wikipedia.org/wiki/C99).